Army, Air Force EOD techs train for clearance operations during island hopping missions

 |0

-This work, Army, Air Force EOD techs train for clearance operations during island hopping missions [Image 5 of 5], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Army, Air Force EOD techs train for clearance operations during island hopping missions, by Walter Ham, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Army, Air Force EOD techs train for clearance operations during island hopping missions

 LEAVE A COMMENT